-Interested in environmental education, wilderness skills and working with children?
-Looking to build your resume, receive volunteer credit for school and broaden your knowledge of the natural word?
+Interested in environmental education, wilderness skills, and working with children?
+Looking to build your resume, receive volunteer credit for school, and broaden your knowledge of the natural world?

 Join the Audubon Vermont team this summer as a PAID counselor-in-training!
 Through a grant we received, we will be able to pay our CITs $12/hour for their hard work!

-Counselors-in-training (CITs) work alongside our camp counselors—experienced naturalists and educators—to deliver a high-quality, hands-on environmental education and activities for campers ages 3-11.
-The program is structured to give CITs the opportunity to explore their interests in outdoor education and conservation, while also building the skills and experience to launch them towards their next education or carrer opportunities.
-We hope our CITs will become the next generation of Audubon camp counselors, naturalist educators and conservation biologists!
+Counselors-in-training (CITs) work alongside our camp counselors—experienced naturalists and educators—to deliver high-quality, hands-on environmental education and activities for campers ages 3-11.
+The program is structured to give CITs the opportunity to explore their interests in outdoor education and conservation, while also building the skills and experience to launch them towards their next education or career opportunities.
+We hope our CITs will become the next generation of Audubon camp counselors, naturalist educators, and conservation biologists!

 Who can apply?

-CIT positions are open to high school students 14 to 18 years old (students entering 9th grade who may not yet be 14 are welcome to apply).
-An ideal candidate for this position is available Monday-Friday at least 4 weeks of the summer (June 21-August 13).
+CIT positions are open to high school students 14 to 18 years old.
+An ideal candidate for this position is available Monday-Friday at least 4 weeks of the summer (June 21 2022-August 12 2022).